 Tucker and colleagues (2015, 2016) analyzed readiness to change and treatment outcomes (YOQ) of adolescents attending WT and centered their inquiry on the variable ‘transported/not transported’ as the measure of voluntary/involuntary.
 This single item measure is not a good conceptualization of voluntary/involuntary.
 An adolescent who may have accepted their need for treatment may use transport services because their parents are incapable of getting them to the program themselves (e.g., work schedule, distance).
 In this case, coercion may be low and a level of voluntariness present.
 Conversely, an adolescent who does not want to attend, does not recognize their own behavioural or substance use issues, may be under significant coercion from their parents to attend, and yet could be driven to the WT program via a ride in the family car.
 The transported/not transported variable tells us little about coercion, voluntariness, and willingness or motivation to engage in therapy; all highly relevant factors in treatment outcome literature (Gilmore et al., 2015).
 Further, the full impact of the use of transport on treatment outcomes and the youth’s mental health are in question.

 In sum, we wonder about the use of the single-item measure for such an important question, and were interested in what other available questions or variables might approximate voluntariness.
 Second, we were interested in whether the operationalization of voluntary/involuntary makes a difference in outcome.
 We hypothesized that the choice of measure and the outcomes are random, at least with this data.
-That said, we acknowledge that the finding of no difference in outcomes among transported/non-transported adolescents not to be surprising in the two studies of question.
-Historically, psychotherapy research’s most replicated finding is this same no different in outcomes when comparisons are made between specific interventions or supposed active ingredients (Wampold & Imel, 2015; Miller, Hubble, Chow, & Seidel, 2013).

-We also propose a different measure of success, that of returning home to family after treatment, and we ran several simple models predicting whether participants returned home or not.
+We also propose a different measure of success, that of youth returning home to their family after treatment, and we ran several simple models predicting whether participants returned home or not.

 Methods